Statistical and economic evaluation of forecasts in electricity markets: beyond RMSE and MAE: Forecasting electricity prices

 The next model considered is the LASSO-Estimated AutoRegressive (LEAR) model.
 It employs the Least Absolute Shrinkage and Selection Operator (LASSO) introduced by Tibshirani \citep{tib:96} to automatically select the most relevant predictors for forecasting $Y_{d,h}$.
 While numerous regularization techniques have been proposed in the literature, Uniejewski \citep{uni:24:ORD} identified LASSO as a particularly parsimonious, robust, and high-performing method in a comprehensive evaluation of electricity price forecasting (EPF) models.

 The LEAR model (both direct and for modeling the deviation from the mean) is designed to capture extensive cross-hour dependencies, enhancing its ability to represent the temporal structure of electricity prices.
 In contrast to the ARX model defined in Eq.~\eqref{eq:ARX}, which includes only three autoregressive terms, the LEAR specification expands this component to include past prices from all 24 hours of the previous day, two days prior, and one week prior—replacing three regressors with a total of 72.
+Including all 24 hourly prices from the previous days reflects the cross-hour dependencies as well as daily and weekly seasonal patterns in electricity prices.

 A similar expansion is applied to the exogenous input vector $X^{(2)}_{t,h}$.
 Instead of four regressors (two each for load and RES day-ahead forecasts), the LEAR model incorporates 96 predictors, capturing values for every hour of both the forecasted day and the previous day.
 This comprehensive treatment of temporal dependencies makes the LEAR model well-suited for capturing the complex dynamics of electricity price formation.
 Lastly, the model is expanded to include all seven dummy variables, one for each day of the week.